By Aly W. | First published August 30, 2019 | Last modified May 17, 2022

 Powers claims this to be true based on his anecdotal observations in transfeminine people.
-He appears to have originally derived this notion from anecdotes and speculation by Redditor u/samkelley_ (Reddit).
+He appears to have originally derived this notion from anecdotes and speculation by a transfeminine Redditor (Reddit).
 These claims are based on subjective observations and are not based on any actual objective measurements.
-Anecdotes are very often unreliable and should be considered with a great deal of skepticism.
-The idea in question has not been expressed or discussed in the scientific literature, and there is no published clinical or other evidence to support it.
-There is also no decent theoretical or preclinical research to support the notion.
+Anecdotes are notoriously unreliable and should be interpreted with heavy skepticism.
+The idea in question has not been expressed or discussed in the scientific literature, and there is no published clinical or other evidence to support it that this author is aware of.

 Powers claims that he’s mimicking thelarche—the onset of breast development in pubertal cisgender girls—by using oral estradiol instead of non-oral estradiol, because estrone levels are higher than estradiol levels during early puberty and oral estradiol results in higher estrone levels than estradiol levels due to the first pass through the liver.
-He speculates that the higher estrone levels are the reason for his observations of better breast development. u/samkelley_ speculated that her observations of better breast development with oral estradiol had something to do with estrone sulfate.
+He speculates that the higher estrone levels are the reason for his anecdotal observations of better breast development with oral estradiol in transfeminine people.
+The Redditor speculated that her observations of better breast development with oral estradiol had something to do with estrone sulfate.
 There is however no plausible mechanism by which higher levels of either estrone or estrone sulfate would result in better breast development.
-I’ve gone into this topic in-depth elsewhere (Reddit).

 Despite his claims, Powers is not mimicking thelarche by using oral estradiol.
 Previously Powers was using low-dose oral estradiol (e.g., 2 mg/day) for such purposes but has mentioned that he’s now using 10 to 12 mg/day oral estradiol for this indication.
-See the following table for approximate estrogen levels in pubertal girls, premenopausal adult women, postmenopausal women, and after a single 2 mg dose of oral estradiol in postmenopausal women to understand why oral estradiol doesn’t mimic normal female puberty (note: E2 = estradiol, E1 = estrone, E1S = estrone sulfate):
+See the following table of estrogen levels in different contexts to understand why oral estradiol doesn’t mimic normal female puberty:

 |Estrogen||Pubertal girls (Tanner stage 2)||Premenopausal women||Postmenopausal women||2 mg oral E2 post-menopausal women|